 At first, we looked at what a CRM is, then what it means to manage data.

 So, by now, I’m sure you could make up what CRM data management would mean.

 Yep, you’re right; it is all about collecting, keeping and, using your CRM data securely, efficiently, and cost-effectively to create value for your customers.

 Failing to check on the data that resides in your CRM can cost you handsomely, as it did to Shutterfly.
-So, let’s hop on to the best CRM data management practices for your retail business.
+So, let’s hop on to the best CRM data management techniques for your retail business.

-1. Avoid Incomplete Contact Records
+1. Avoid Incomplete Contact Data Management

 Tell me something, what customer data is crucial for your business to capture?